cwchentw/lightweight-cms/content/write-posts.md

 ## Write Markdown Posts

 The feature set of original Markdown is limited.
 There are several variants of Markdown extending the capacity of this small markup language.
-The Markdown dialect supported by mdcms is [GitHub-flavored Markdown](https://github.github.com/gfm/) (GFM), which is used by online editor of GitHub.
+The Markdown dialect supported by Lightweight CMS is [GitHub-flavored Markdown](https://github.github.com/gfm/) (GFM), which is used by online editor of GitHub.

 Here shows a pseudo Markdown post: